-In order to use a check to pay someone else, you could cash the check and then hand over the cash — or, you could save some time and effort by signing over the check to the person you want to pay.
+To use a check to pay someone else, you can cash the check and then hand over the cash, or you can save some time and effort by signing over the check to the person you want to pay.
 To sign over a check, you must endorse it with both the recipient’s information and your own signature.
-Below, we detail how and when you should sign over a check — including an instructional video to show you the steps.
+Below, we detail how and when to sign over a check — including an instructional video to show you the steps.

 How to Sign Over a Check to Someone Else

 When you receive a check and sign it over to someone else, you are creating a third-party check.
 The “third” in third-party refers to the person who will ultimately receive the funds from the check; party one is the writer of the check, you are party two (the original recipient), and the person you sign it over to is the third party.

 To sign over a third-party check, instead of just signing your name on the back of the check as you would when chasing the check yourself, you’ll need to include information about the person you’re signing it over to.
 Third-party checks are useful because you can’t have someone else cash a check for you (as previously reported).
 Note that the process is the same regardless of whether you’re signing over a personal check, business check, insurance check, or another type.
 Take the following steps (which you can see in action in our video below):

 Step 1: Confirm that the person or company you’re signing the check over to will accept a third-party check.